thatlarrypearson/telemetry-obd/README.md

 #### Full Cycle

-The repeating part of the OBD command pattern is called a "full cycle" and has OBD commands from Cycle executed a group followed by the next Housekeeping command.
+The repeating part of the OBD command pattern is called a "full cycle" and has OBD commands from Cycle executed in a group followed by the next Housekeeping command.
 This basic pattern repeats over and over.
 When the end of the Housekeeping commands is reached, a "Full Cycle" has been achieved.

 The total number of command submissions in a full cycle is the ```count of commands in Housekeeping``` times (one plus the ```count of commands in Cycle```).

 The ```--full_cycles``` parameter is used to set the number of ```full_cycles``` contained in output data files.
 Once the ```--full_cycles``` limit is reached, the data file is closed and a new one is opened.
-This keeps loss of data from unplanned Raspberry Pi shutdowns to a minimum.
+This keeps data loss from unplanned Raspberry Pi shutdowns to a minimum.

 ### Telemetry OBD Logger Configuration Files